Michael Danilczuk

-Michael Danilczuk (Polish: Michał Danilczuk, born 14 February 1992) is a Polish dancer and choreographer.
-Danilczuk is best known for winning the second season of the BBC One competition series, The Greatest Dancer with his partner, Jowita Przystał.
-He is also a professional dancer on the Polish and Irish versions of Dancing with the Stars.
+Michael Danilczuk (Polish: Michał Danilczuk, born 14 February 1992 in Białystok) is a Polish dancer and choreographer best known for winning the second season of the BBC One competition series, The Greatest Dancer with his partner, Jowita Przystał.
+He is also a professional dancer on the Polish and Irish versions of Strictly Come Dancing.

 Career

-Danilczuk and his partner Jowita Przystał have represented Poland in national and international competitions.
+Danilczuk and his ex-partner Jowita Przystał have represented Poland in national and international competitions.
 In 2014 they became Polish Open Latin Champions.
 They have also performed with Burn the Floor.
 Danilczuk and Przystał have also performed in Broadway musical productions such as Legally Blonde, Priscilla, Queen of the Desert and Rock of Ages.
 They moved to London in 2019 to pursue careers in the United Kingdom.

 The Greatest Dancer

 In January 2020, Danilczuk and Przystał auditioned for the second season of the BBC One show, The Greatest Dancer.
 After their audition, they advanced to call backs and were mentored by Strictly Come Dancing professional dancer, Oti Mabuse.
 On 7 March, 2020 they were crowned winners of the second series.
 The prize was £50,000 and an opportunity to perform on the next series of BBC One's Strictly Come Dancing.